cpsusie/DotNetVault/readme.txt

     A full project description is included in "DotNetVault Description.pdf".
 Source code, example projects, unit tests, stress test and quick start guide on GitHub.

+RELEASE NOTES VERSION 0.2.2.12-beta:

+    Fixed a Bug 92 where copying a protected resource into another ref-struct declared in a larger scope (of the same type or containing a field at any level of nesting in its graph) could result in unsynchronized access.

+    Fix was accomplished by the addition of more analyzer rules and attributes that can trigger them.

+    Unit tests were added to validate the fix and code was added to the ExampleCodePlayground demonstrating Bug92.

+    A full description of Bug 92, the new attributes and analyzer rules is available now in "DotNetVault Description.pdf".

 RELEASE NOTES VERSION 0.2.2.1-beta:

     A BigValueListVault added, providing a vault protecting a list-like collection, especially suited for large value types.